bmwcarit/joynr/wiki/jee.md

 See the [Java Developer Guide](./java.md#message_persistence) for details on how to implement message persister and how it works in the joynr runtime.

+See the [examples/message-persistence](../examples/message-persistence/README.md) project for an example of how to integrate a message persister implementation into your application.

 ## Example Application